 - Don’t be afraid to specialize.
 Too many products out there try to be all things to all people, leading to confusion and (often) disappointment.

-- Let them in on your future plans - go so far as to ask for their input! - to keep them in the loop on future product and service enhancements in the months or years to come.
+- Let them in on your future plans.
+To keep them in the loop on future product and service enhancements in the months or years to come.

 3. Offer Benefits Beyond The Usual Percentage Plans